-The arguments to Register\OmnetApp() include the user interface name (for use with the -u and user - interface options), the C++ class that implements it, a weight for default user interface selection (if -u is missing, the user interface with the largest weight will get activated), and a description string (for help and other purposes).
+The arguments to Register_OmnetApp() include the user interface name (for use with the -u and user-interface options), the C++ class that implements it, a weight for default user interface selection (if -u is missing, the user interface with the largest weight will be activated), and a description string (for help and other purposes).

-The C++ class should implement all methods left pure virtual in EnvirBase, and possibly others if you want to customize their behaviour.
-One method that you'll surely want to reimplement is run() -- this is where your user interface runs.
+The C++ class should implement all methods left pure virtual in EnvirBase, and possibly others if you want to customize their behavior.
+One method that you will surely want to reimplement is run() - this is where your user interface runs.
 When this method exits, the simulation program exits.

-A good starting point for implementing your own user interface is Cmdenv -- just copy and modify its source code to quickly get going.
+NOTE: A good starting point for implementing your own user interface is Cmdenv - just copy and modify its source code to quickly get going.

-16 Embedding the Simulation Kernel
+Embedding the Simulation Kernel

-16.1 Architecture
+17.1 Architecture

 OMNeT++ has a modular architecture.
-The following diagram shows the high-level architecture of OMNeT++ simulations:
+The following diagram illustrates the high-level architecture of the OMNeT++ simulations:

-Figure: Architecture of OMNeT++ simulation programs
+Figure 17.1: Architecture of OMNeT++ simulation programs

-The rectangles in the picture represent components:
+The rectangles in the picture represent the following components:

 - Sim is the simulation kernel and class library.
-Sim exists as a library you link your simulation program with. - Envir is another library which contains all code that is common to all user interfaces. main() is also in Envir.
-Envir provides services like ini file handling for specific user interface implementations.
+Sim is a library linked to your simulation program. - Envir is another library containing all the code that is common to all the user interfaces. main() also exists in the Envir library.
+Envir provides services, like ini file handling for specific user interface implementations.
 Envir presents itself towards Sim and the executing model via the ev facade object, hiding all other user interface internals.
-Some aspects of Envir can be customized via plugin interfaces.
-Embedding OMNeT++ into applications can be achieved by implementing a new user interface in addition to Cmdenv and Tkenv, or by replacing Envir with another implementation of ev (see sections [15.4] and [16.2].) - Cmdenv and Tkenv are specific user interface implementations.
-A simulation is linked with Cmdenv, Tkenv, or both. - The Model Component Library consists of simple module definitions and their C++ implementations, compound module types, channels, networks, message types and in general everything that belongs to models and has been linked into the simulation program.
-A simulation program is able to run any model that has all necessary components linked in. - The Executing Model is the model that has been set up for simulation.
-It contains objects (modules, channels, etc.) that are all instances of components in the model component library.
+Some aspects of the Envir library can be customized using plugin interfaces.
+Embedding OM-NeT++ into applications can be achieved by implementing a new user interface in addition to Cmdenv and Tkenv, or by replacing Envir with another implementation of ev (see sections 16.4 and 17.2.)

+- Cmdenv and Tkenv are specific user interface implementations.
+The simulation is linked either to the Cmdenv or Tkenv user interfaces, or to both. - The Model Component Library includes simple module definitions and their C++ implementations, compound module types, channels, networks, message types, and everything belonging to models that have been linked to the simulation program.
+A simulation program can run any model that contains all of the required linked components. - The Executing Model is the model that is set up for simulation.
+This model contains objects (modules, channels, and so on) that are all instances of the components in the model component library.

-The arrows in the figure show how components interact with each other:
+The arrows in the figure describe how components interact with each other: